calcitem/GridTimer/CATCHER_INTEGRATION.md

 - All uncaught errors and exceptions are automatically captured
 - The crash log file persists across app sessions
 - Users can manually send crash reports via email at any time
-- DialogReportMode is used instead of PageReportMode for better email integration
+- PageReportMode is used to show complete error details including stack trace
+- Android 11+ requires `<queries>` declaration in AndroidManifest.xml for email functionality

 ## Reference